Harold Ackroyd: Military service

 When the First World War began in 1914 Ackroyd was nearly 37 but, despite his age, occupation and being married with three small children, he joined up and on 15 February 1915 was commissioned a Temporary Lieutenant in the Royal Army Medical Corps (RAMC).
 In July 1915, Ackroyd was sent to France, where he was attached as a medical officer to the 6th Battalion of the Royal Berkshire Regiment, (Princess Charlotte of Wales's), part of the 53rd Brigade, 18th (Eastern) Division.

 After his promotion to temporary captain in 1916, he saw action at the Battle of the Somme in July 1916.
-On 19 July he was presented at the three days of fighting at Delville Wood which became the graveyard of the 53rd Brigade as originally constituted.
+On 19 July he was present at the three days of fighting at Delville Wood which became the graveyard of the 53rd Brigade as originally constituted.

 Under heavy shelling and braving snipers, Ackroyd remained cool and methodical, saving many lives.
 No less than 11 officers singled him out for praise in their written reports and he was recommended for the Victoria Cross.
 At one point, Ackroyd was blown into the air by an exploding shell.

 On 19 July 1916 he was awarded the Military Cross:

 For conspicuous gallantry and devotion to duty during operations.
 He attended the wounded under heavy fire, and finally, when he had seen that all our wounded from behind the line had been got in, he went out beyond the front line and brought in both our own and enemy wounded, although continually sniped at.

 Ackroyd rescued many of the wounded from the 1st South African Infantry Brigade and there is a memorial to him in the room commemorating Delville Wood at Fort Beaufort Historical Museum, South Africa.

 Showing signs of immense strain and nervous exhaustion he was reluctantly, invalided home on 11 August 1916 to commence six weeks of leave.

 Of the opinion that he had recovered Ackroyd by September was asking the Army Medical Board to allow him to return to his regiment in France, which he accomplished in December 1916.